-- 1. Child must be 2.5 (2 years, 6 months), 3, 4, or 5 years old. - 2.
+- 1. Child must be between the ages of 2 and a half and 5 years old. - 2.
 Child must be independently toilet trained.
 (Able to handle own clothing and take care of personal hygiene.) - 3.
 Child must have an official Dept. of Children & Families health certificate issued within the last year. - 4.
 Child must have an up-to-date Dept. of Children & Families immunization record. - 5.
 Priority of placement is given to NWF State College students, staff, and faculty.

-SUPPLIES.
+SUPPLIES\